Leukodystrophy: Symptoms and signs

 Some specific symptoms vary from one type of leukodystrophy to the next, but the vast majority of symptoms are shared as the causes for the disease generally have the same effects.
 Symptoms are dependent on the age of onset, which is predominantly in infancy and early childhood, although the exact time of onset may be difficult to determine.
 Hyperirritability and hypersensitivity to the environment are common, as well as some tell-tale physical signs including muscle rigidity and a backwards-bent head.
 Botox therapy is often used to treat patients with spasticity.
 Juvenile and adult onsets display similar symptoms including a decrease or loss in hearing and vision.
 While children do experience optic and auditory degeneration, the course of the disease is usually too rapid, causing death relatively quickly, whereas adults may live with these conditions for many years.
-In children, spastic activity often precedes progressive ataxia and rapid cognitive deterioration which has been described as mental retardation.
+In children, spastic activity often precedes progressive ataxia and rapid cognitive deterioration which has been described as intellectual disability.
 Epilepsy is commonplace for patients of all ages.
 More progressed patients show weakness in deglutition, leading to spastic coughing fits due to inhaled saliva.
 Classic symptomatic progression of juvenile X-linked adrenoleukodystrophy is shown in the 1992 film, Lorenzo's Oil.

 Course and timetable are dependent on the age of onset with infants showing a lifespan of 2–8 years, juveniles 2–10 years and adults typically 10+ years.
 Adults typically see an extended period of stability followed by a decline to a vegetative state and death.
 While treatments do exist, most are in the experimental phase and can only promise a halt in the progression of symptoms, although some gene therapies have shown some symptomatic improvement.
 The debilitating course of the disease has led to numerous philosophical and ethical arguments over experimental clinical trials, patients' rights and physician-assisted suicide.